 Another area where I use storytelling is in an assignment I reinterpreted from one I read about a Harvard professor using.
 A worksheet called “Public Narrative: Self & Us & Now” is available online that describes one version of the project.
 The authors describe the value of storytelling as follows:

-“Because stories speak the language of emotion, the language of the heart, they teach us not only how we “ought to” act, but can in inspire us with the “courage to” act.”
+“Because stories speak the language of emotion, the language of the heart, they teach us not only how we “ought to” act, but can inspire us with the “courage to” act.”

 In my Communication Design Across Cultures class, I split the narrative story project into two parts.
 I introduce this project by sharing a short version of my own journey to where I am standing before them.
 It serves to present myself as human, someone who has had her own challenges and losses to overcome, and successes in spite of them.
 For Part I – Story of Self, I ask students to introduce themselves, share their story and especially share their values and what they would want me to know.
-The story is not shared with the rest of the class and sometimes some very personal – sometimes tragic – stories are shared.
+The story is not shared with the rest of the class and sometimes some very personal – sometimes tragic – stories are written about.
 In addition to encouraging the practice of storytelling as part of a design course, this has also helped me to help my students in a number of ways.
 It helps me anticipate potentially serious triggers, for instance, in a class where we deal with often difficult social justice topics such as overcoming drug addition, or sexual abuse, when learning about one student had been raped as a child, and another whose mother died of a drug overdose.

 At the end of a semester of exploring challenging topics both in the US and abroad, I ask the students to write Part II – The Epilogue where they share their reflections on the semester, if it has impacted their values, their resolve, their thoughts on the role of their potential career choice, or anything else they’d like to share.
 This serves to provide a bit of a release and reflection on the work they’ve done, while providing me some insights into whether or not the course opened up any new insights for the students.